Kwpolska/chriswarrick.com/posts/2013-02-08-nikola-the-best-blog-engine-ever.rst

 Plans for the future
 ====================

 I did transition the blog, but not everything is done yet.
+I need to create a **Contact form** and a **Project page**.
+Both should be done by Sunday.

 .. _Nikola: http://nikola.ralsina.com.ar/
 .. _Planet Python: http://planet.python.org/